Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Manna.

-The Bible and the Quran describe it as a sweet bread from heaven.
+The Bible and the Quran describe manna as a sweet bread from heaven.

 In the morning, manna appeared on the ground, resembling dew.